 You can find more information about the take-back obligation and the regional authorities' environmental policy agreements here.

 - How does Recupel help companies to take back discarded appliances?

 Customers buy appliances from you and want to return their old appliances.
 To make this easier for you, Recupel has set up a collection system.
 As a retailer, you can meet your obligation by becoming a Recupel collection point.
 We provide you with free containers to collect household appliances and we remove them on your request.
 You can read all about this here.

 To arrange for the disposal of professional appliances, you can contact an accredited Recupel transporter or processor.
 You will find their details here.

-You must always state the Recupel contribution.
-You should inform your customers clearly of the Recupel contributions that are due on the appliances they are purchasing.
 This applies to all forms of publicity where prices are provided, such as price lists, catalogues, brochures, websites, etc.

 - The following applies to household appliances:

 - Sales to distributors: state the Recupel contribution separately for each appliance.

 - Sales to private individuals or end consumers: it is sufficient to state 'Recupel contribution included'.